 Not one for planting greenery in the backyard?
 No problem.
 Instead of adding plants to your garden, simply place a few drops of peppermint essential oil or the essential oil blend on a cotton pad or ball and place these strategically around and inside your home where you’ve seen wasps build their nests.
 If you’re trying to prevent wasps from entering your home for the first time, common areas like crevices, cracks, under porch roofs and under eaves and ledges are the best places to leave the cotton pads.

 We’ve discussed a few natural repellents, such as oils and fragrances, but did you ever consider your clothing as a natural wasp repellent?
 Like we mentioned above, wasps can’t see the color red (hence the red taped flashlight), so consider wearing that color if you are planning to sit outside.
-You’re less likely to be bothered by a wasp than your counterparts wearing white or yellow, two colors wasps have been found to be attracted to.
+You’re less likely to be bothered by a wasp than your counterparts wearing white or yellow, two colors that definitely tick the box of what attracts wasps.
 Insect repellents like DEET can also work well to keep wasps away.

 Another tactic to repel wasps from your property is to make them think there’s already another colony of wasps nearby.
 As territorial insects, they will attack other wasp colonies that try to invade their territory.
 And as such, these insects will approach new properties and areas with caution if they notice another nest that isn’t theirs.
 Luckily, we discussed how to build your own wasp decoy above, so you have another trick up your sleeve if you are trying to keep wasps away.